FortiGate

 L2TP VPN over IPSEC is still used in many environments, some customers want to have split tunneling when L2TP VPN over IPSEC is configured.

-If the traditional way is used, configured L2TP range can access only IP addresses from that range, because the Firewall does not provide additional routes.
+If the traditional way is used, the configured L2TP range can access only IP addresses from that range, because the Firewall does not provide additional routes.

 This can be solved by using a DHCP server configured on the L2TP interface with option 121.